abbbi/virtnbdbackup/README.md

 the same time, using seperate calls to the application with a different target directory to store the data.

+# Supported disk formats / raw disks

+`libvirt/qemu` supports thin provisioned or incremental backups only with qcow(v3) based disk images.
+By default `virtnbdbackup` will exclude all disks with format `raw`.
+This behavior can be changed if option  `--raw` is specified, raw disks will then be included during a `full` backup.
+This of course means that no thin provisioned backup is created.

+During restore, these files can be copied "as is" from the backup folder and must not be processed using `virtnbdrestore`.

 # Backup Examples

 * Start full backup of domain `vm1`, save data to `/tmp/backupset`: